ioccc-src/winner/src/sgit/README.md

 If you specify invalid `sed` commands obviously there will be problems.
 If you specify invalid `sed` options there will possibly be problems as well.

-Again this was originally a hack.
+As below this was originally a hack.

 ## History